Sergi Canós

-Sergi Canós Tenés (born 2 February 1997) is a Spanish professional footballer who plays as winger for club Real Valladolid, on loan from club Valencia CF.
+Sergi Canós Tenés (born 2 February 1997) is a Spanish professional footballer who plays as winger for club Valencia CF.

 Canós began his career in the Barcelona Academy and transferred to the Liverpool Academy in 2013.
 A fringe player at both Liverpool and his next club Norwich City, Canós transferred to Brentford in 2017, for whom he had previously played on loan from Liverpool during the 2015–16 season.
 By the time he returned to his native Spain to join Valencia in 2023, he had made more than 240 appearances for Brentford.

 Canós represented Spain between U15 and U19 level and has been described as a "quick attacking player".
 He is also a utility player, being adept as a winger, attacking midfielder, forward or right wing back.

 Club career

 Early career

 Born in Nules, Castellón, Valencian Community, Canós began his career in the youth systems at Nules, CD Castellón and Espanyol, before rejecting attention from Valencia, Villarreal and Atlético Madrid to join Barcelona's academy in 2010.
 Able to play as a winger or forward, he left La Masia in 2013.